Quality Professionals’ Salaries Up Again, According to Quality Progress Salary Survey Results

 And the more certifications you earn the higher your potential salary — to a point.
 For those who earn four or more ASQ certifications — only 4.4 percent of the survey respondents — earnings plateau at an average of $113,111, a premium of $3,175 over those who have earned three certifications.

-esults of the most comprehensive study of salaries among quality professionals are featured in the December issue of Quality Progress magazine, the flagship publication of ASQ — the leading global authority on quality.
+Results of the most comprehensive study of salaries among quality professionals are featured in the December issue of Quality Progress magazine, the flagship publication of ASQ.

-For 31 years, Quality Progress has released its annual Salary Survey, outlining the health of the quality profession.
-The survey breaks down salary information, submitted by ASQ members, in 26 sections and sorts results by several variables, including job title, education, years of experience and geographic location.
+For 32 years, Quality Progress has released its annual Salary Survey, outlining the health of the quality profession.
+The survey breaks down results, in 26 sections and sorts the data by several variables, including job title, education, years of experience and geographic location.